Brujo flycatcher: Vocalization

-As of April 2025 xeno-canto had seven recordings of Darwin's flycatcher vocalizations and the Cornell Lab of Ornithology's Macaulay Library had 10 with no overlap between them.
+As of April 2025 xeno-canto had seven recordings of the brujo flycatcher vocalizations and the Cornell Lab of Ornithology's Macaulay Library had 10 with no overlap between them.
 The species sings during an undulating circular flight display, with the song described as "loudly whispering chew wit" followed by a "sharp mechanical snap".
 Perched birds give a similar chew wit and also "a sharp pew note".

 Status

-The IUCN has assessed Darwin's flycatcher as Near Threatened.
+The IUCN has assessed the brujo flycatcher as Near Threatened.
 It has a limited range.
 Its "best estimate" population is 52,000 mature individuals with a possible range of 36,000 to 72,000.
 It is possibly extirpated from Floreana and Santa Fe islands.
 The species is "in serious decline" on Santa Cruz. "[T]hreats include competition from non-native birds like the smooth-billed ani [Crotophaga ani], and parasitisation from the larvae of the introduced parasitic fly, Philornis downsi.
 The Galapagos Conservation Trust "is currently supporting partners in their efforts to restore Floreana island to its former ecological glory, with the long-term goal of reintroducing locally extinct species such as the little vermilion flycatcher."
 In May 2023 conservation experts reported that 12 new chicks had been born that year on Santa Cruz.
 There were only 15 breeding pairs.
 The reserve's director Danny Rueda said that each chick that is born was a "new hope to save this species", adding "These 12 new birds constitute a veritable success since initiating the program in 2018 and finally getting results".